How are applications assessed?

 Diversity and Accessibility:

-- Does the application involve artists / arts professionals, and / or contribute to the development of audiences, who are who are of mixed abilities?
+- Does the application involve artists/arts professionals, and/or contribute to the development of audiences, who are of mixed abilities?

 Audience Appeal and Community Engagement: